pragya2611/d3AngularNode/README.md

 ## Description

 Api endpoints prepared for Ecommerce camera app in nestjs and typeorm.
 Database used is MySQl.
 Compodoc is used to generate documentation.
+*Note :- This repo has some typeorm module issues , fixes are being applied.

 ## Installation